-The Key Stage 2 curriculum intentions are:
+The Key Stage 3 curriculum intentions are:

-- To deliver an ambitious, broad and balanced curriculum, including English & Reading (Linguistic), Mathematics (Mathematical), Science (Scientific), ICT, Design & Technology, Food Technology (Technological) Art, Drama, Music (Aesthetic & Creative), PE and outdoor learning (Physical), PSHCE, History and Geography (Human & Social) so that they learn more and remember more from previous settings. - To build on skills acquired in previous settings to enable students to develop as confident learners and be able to work independently. - For all students to acquire speaking and listening skills through a range of experiences. - For all students to show an increasingly accurate understanding of key subject vocabulary, so that concepts can be embedded into their long-term memory. - For all students to read widely and often, with a range of reading texts including fiction and non-fiction and for all students to see the value and importance of reading.
+- To deliver an ambitious, broad and balanced curriculum, including English & Reading (Linguistic), Mathematics (Mathematical), Science (Scientific), ICT, Design & Technology, Food Technology (Technological) Art, Drama, Music (Aesthetic & Creative), PE (Physical), PSHCE, History and Geography (Human & Social) so that they learn more and remember more from previous settings. - To build on the knowledge, skills and understanding acquired in Key Stage 2 to improve their literacy. - To build on the knowledge, skills and understanding acquired in Key Stage 2 to improve their numeracy. - To build on the knowledge, skills and understanding acquired in Key Stage 2 to improve science. - For all students to acquire speaking and listening skills through a range of experiences.

-- To participate in a careers programme that will develop an understanding of future opportunities. - For all students to have opportunities to experience enrichment activities that stretch and challenge students of all abilities. - For all students to develop as confident learners and be able to work independently and with confidence so they are prepared for Key stage 3. - For all students to build resilience when learning, the confidence to try new activities and to feel safe to experience failure during the learning process.
+- For all students to show an accurate understanding of key subject vocabulary, so that concepts can be embedded into their long-term memory. - For all students to read widely and often, with a range of reading texts including fiction and non-fiction and for all students to see the value and importance of reading and enjoy spending time in the library. - To build on the skills acquired in Key Stage 2 and previous settings to enable students to develop as confident learners and be able to work independently. - To participate in a careers programme that will develop a clear understanding of employment opportunities so that students have skills and knowledge to make choices about their future adult life. - For all students to have opportunities to experience enrichment activities that stretch and challenge students of all abilities. - For all students to develop as confident learners and be able to work independently and with confidence so they are fully prepared for Key Stage 4. - For all students to build resilience when learning, confidence to try new activities and to feel safe to experience failure during the learning process.